Directeur de recherche au CNRS / Professeur attaché Département de Philosophie de l'ENS

 logics and various topics in epistemology, including higher-order

 knowledge and metacognition.

-From 2014 to 2018, with Benjamin Spector I am codirecting the ANR program "Trivalence and Natural Language Meaning".
-From 2008 to 2011 I conducted an ANR funded project on the topic "Cognitive Origins of Vagueness", which I have continued as part of F. Récanati's program CPR.
+From 2014 to 2018, with Benjamin Spector I have co-directed the ANR program "Trivalence and Natural Language Meaning".
+Between 2008 and 2011 I conducted an ANR funded project on the topic "Cognitive Origins of Vagueness", which I have continued as part of F. Récanati's program CPR.
 I am currently the Editor-in-Chief of the Review of Philosophy and Psychology (RPP), a peer -reviewed journal edited quarterly at Institut Jean-Nicod and published by Springer.
 I am also a member of the editorial board of the Journal of Philosophical Logic and of Disputatio.
 In 2016 I was a researcher in residence at the Swedish Collegium for Advanced Study as a visiting Fellow.

 -Recently appeared on vagueness:

 Qu'est-ce que le Vague ?
 Chemins Philosophiques, Vrin, décembre 2018.